official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 “My first choice was to use diplomacy …

-133 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^133]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-134 Minute Manning to Prime Minister, 8 September 2002, ‘Your Visit to Camp David on 7 September:
+[^134]: Minute Manning to Prime Minister, 8 September 2002, ‘Your Visit to Camp David on 7 September:
-Conversation with President Bush’.
-135 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^135]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown

 166

-The Report of the Iraq Inquiry“… We believed Saddam’s weakness was that he loved power and would do anything to keep it.
+“… We believed Saddam’s weakness was that he loved power and would do anything to keep it.
 If we could convince him that we were serious about removing his regime, there was a chance he would give up his WMD … The odds of success were long.
 But given the alternative it was worth the effort.
 The approach was called